| |

 spray paint.

+| For this project I used Vallejo Game Colors.
 The first coat was a fairly heavy application of Charred Brown.
 I didnt

 however try and get into all the creases.
 Its important for the black to